 Watch this video by BlackRock Bottom Line on why investors are looking to sustainability during the economic downturn from COVID-19

 Corporations that cultivate a strong sense of purpose, through a multi-stakeholder lens, have an opportunity to drive positive outcomes for all parties while also delivering incremental and more sustainable returns for shareholders above those generated in the normal course of business.
 Investing in longer-focused and higher-minded principles like corporate responsibility can deliver powerful results—monetary and otherwise—in a business environment where customers increasingly value, buy from, and identify with, purpose-driven brands.

 Take outdoor clothing manufacturer Patagonia, for example.
 The company is, by all measures, one of the most successful outdoor gear brands in the world and is a long-time champion of sustainable business.
-The company is well known for its commitments to the environment, fair trade, and other purposeful values, and it has built the success of its brand on this purpose-driven reputation.
+It is well known for its commitments to the environment, fair trade, and other purposeful values, and it has built the success of its brand on this purpose-driven reputation.
 It even eschews more traditional marketing and operating models in favor of socially responsible ones.
 The core value of purpose-first has helped them strengthen their brand and create greater short- and long-term profit even beyond what would otherwise be attributed to the high quality of their products.

 Shifting towards a vision of long-term success